nameisis/cache/README.md

 *GET* and *POST* are pretty obvious, cache are made from GET or POST parameters.
 *USER* method has to have TokenStorageInterface service provided in defined service.
 This method allows saving cache for any parameter that authorized user have, for example, id or email.
+In order to use this method, TokenStorage user class must implement
+``Vairogs\\Utils\\Interfaces\\Arrayable``.
 *MIXED* method just mixes all other methods, so you don't have to list all needed methods like GET, POST, USER, but just use one overall method.